 Credit Transfer Procedure

-This information is subject to be updated.
+This information is subject to change.

-|While Abroad/ Right after Studying Abroad
+|While Abroad/ Right after Returning from Studying Abroad

-|CIE Notification and Report of Completion
+|CIE Notification & Report of Completion

 ||Please fill out the Report of Study Abroad Completion.